 Make a Wedding Venues shortlist

 Once you’ve worked out your guest list, budget and other priorities, start making a shortlist of wedding locations and venues.
-Research them a little online if possible, spend a weekend visiting a few venues, ask friends and family recommendations, and talk to representatives at wedding shows.

 Ensure the capacity of the wedding venue fits, and not just according to how many tables and chairs there are, but whether there’s enough room for everyone to dance, space for older people to sit down, and ample space for everything else you want to have.
 Buffet tables take up lots of space, bands take up more room than a DJ, and if you’re asking for presents to be brought to the reception, you’ll need space for a gift table too.